 DERIVATIVE FINANCIAL INSTRUMENTS: The Company holds a derivative financial instrument to manage interest rate risk.
-The Company accounts for this instrument as a cash flow hedge in accordance with FASB Statement No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("Statement No. 133"), which requires that every derivative instrument be recorded on the balance sheet as either an asset or liability measured at its fair value as of the reporting date.
-Statement No. 133 also requires that changes in the Company's derivative fair value be recognized in earnings, unless specific hedge accounting and documentation criteria are met (i.e. the instrument is accounted for as a hedge).
+The Company accounts for this instrument as a cash flow hedge in accordance with derivative instruments and hedging activities accounting guidance, which requires that every derivative instrument be recorded on the balance sheet as either an asset or liability measured at its fair value as of the reporting date.
+This guidance also requires that changes in the Company's derivative fair value be recognized in earnings, unless specific hedge accounting and documentation criteria are met (i.e. the instrument is accounted for as a hedge).
 The Company records the effective portion of its derivative financial instrument in accumulated other comprehensive income on the consolidated balance sheets.
 Any ineffective portion or excluded portion of the designated cash flow hedge would be recognized in earnings.
 The Company's current cash flow hedge does not have an ineffective or excluded portion.
 The Company utilizes the hypothetical derivative method to ensure the hedge is effective in offsetting variability in interest expense associated with its credit facility.
 The Company uses the dollar offset method for calculating ineffectiveness by comparing the cumulative fair value of the swap to the cumulative fair value of the hypothetical derivative.